wd-bootcamp/cohort-template/SP_README.md

 ## Session Overview

-> The exact order of the session is subject to change.
+> The exact order of the sessions is subject to change.

 ### week 1